-In 2003 Katharine Stewart, the NGT’s Patron, suggested to the Trustees that it would be a good idea to have a Neil Gunn Trust Event at the Edinburgh International Book Festival.
-The Convenor at that time, Ann Yule, contacted the Director of the EIBF Catherine Lockerbie, who proved to be very encouraging and gave the Trust a slot in the programme for the NGT Event.
+In 2003 Katharine Stewart, the Trust’s first Patron, suggested to the Trustees that it would be a good idea to have a Neil Gunn Trust Event at the Edinburgh International Book Festival.
+The Convenor at that time, Ann Yule, contacted the Director of the EIBF, Catherine Lockerbie, who proved to be very encouraging and gave the Trust a slot in the programme for the NGT Event.

-This sell-out event consisted of a conversation between Alistair Reid, a Scottish poet, journalist and a scholar of South American literature and Dairmid Gunn, a nephew of Neil Gunn and his Literary Executor.
+This sell-out event consisted of a conversation between Alastair Reid, a Scottish poet, journalist and a scholar of South American literature, and Dairmid Gunn, a nephew of Neil Gunn and his Literary Executor.
 Reid was encouraged in his own writing by Neil and visited him at Brae Farm.
-The Trust’s patron Katherine Stewart attended the event on the day before her 90th birthday!
+The Trust’s then Patron, Katharine Stewart, attended the event on the day before her 90th birthday!

-On October 8th as part of the first Inverness Book Festival, John Pick, one of Neil Gunn’s biographers introduced his new book about Neil Gunn.
-(This event did not involved the NGT)
+On October 8th as part of the first Inverness Book Festival, John Pick, one of Neil Gunn’s biographers, introduced his new book about Neil Gunn.
+(This event did not involve the Neil Gunn Trust.)

 In Dingwall Community Centre, John Pick talked about his new critical work on Neil Gunn’s books

-At the second Inverness Book Festival, Katharine Stewart, the Neil Gunn Trust’s Patron, introduced John Pick, one of Neil Gunn’s biographers and Neil Gunn’s nephew, Dairmid Gunn for a fascinating conversation about the great man’s legacy.
+At the second Inverness Book Festival Katharine Stewart, the Neil Gunn Trust’s Patron at that time, introduced John Pick, one of Neil Gunn’s biographers, and Neil Gunn’s nephew, Dairmid Gunn, for a fascinating conversation about the great man’s legacy.

 Following the success of this event, the trustees agreed to work to establish a regular Neil Gunn Lecture in the Highlands.